-Professor Richard Balnave Assistant Dean Kimberly Emery; 6 Credits
+Professor Richard Balnave and Assistant Dean Kimberly Emery; 6 Credits

 The course focuses on mediation as an alternative dispute resolution method to resolve conflicts involving families and children.
 Traditional family law practice is adversarial and lawyers represent their clients by negotiating issues or litigating cases.
 Outcomes are determined not by the parties, but by judges.
 Social science research has demonstrated the potentially harmful effects of adversarial litigation on children, especially since this method of conflict resolution tends to increase rather than decrease conflict between parents.
 Mediation, an alternative to adversarial litigation, uses a neutral third-party facilitator to guide and empower the parties to reach their own agreements.